 For a fascinating and disturbing review of the state of modern psychiatry in general, including reflection on Kirsch’s book, see this essay, entitled “The Epidemic of Mental Illness: Why?,” by Marcia Angell, M.D., Senior Lecturer at Harvard Medical School and former Editor-in-Chief of the prestigious New England Journal of Medicine.

-For a related TBS blog, go here.
+For a related article, go here.